maoderos/alpide-iba/README.md

 * `scripts/Generate_single_proton_events.sh`: Generate proton events for each interaction rate provided.
 * `scripts/plot_eff.sh`: Plot efficiency as function of interaction rate using the macro "IBAInteractionRate.C".
 * `o2-files/`: Files from o2 simulation that were modified.
-* `SRIM_analys/`: SRIM simulation data and codes to analyze its data.
+* `SRIM_analysis/`: SRIM simulation data and codes to analyze its data.
 In `SRIM_analysis.py` we have the estimation of energy straggling from a longitudinal straggling and the fraction of energy loss crossing the ALPIDE.
-* `TRIM_analysys`: Python codes for TRIM simulation and data analysis of target damage of the ALPIDE model for different ions and energies.
+* `TRIM_analysis`: Python codes for TRIM simulation and data analysis of target damage of the ALPIDE model for different ions and energies.

 ## O2 Simulation Instructions

+###  (TODO) Update for 2 kinds of simulation - punctual beam and divergent beam

 OBS: The folder "alpide-iba" must be in the directory you want to make the simulation.

-To simulate and analyze its data with "IBAclusterStats.C":
+To simulate and analyse its data with "IBAclusterStats.C":
 * `./alpide-iba/scripts/Generate_single_proton_events.sh -n 10 -i "10 20 30"`

 Where `-n` is the number of events and `-i` are the interaction rates that you want to make the simulation.
 For each interaction rate, one folder with the corresponding number will be created.